okta/okta-auth-js/README.md

 | `state` | Specify a state that will be validated in an OAuth response.
 This is usually only provided during redirect flows to obtain an authorization code.
 Defaults to a random string. |
 | `nonce` | Specify a nonce that will be validated in an `id_token`.
 This is usually only provided during redirect flows to obtain an authorization code that will be exchanged for an `id_token`.
 Defaults to a random string. |

+For a list of all available parameters that can be passed to the `/authorize` endpoint, see Okta's [Authorize Request API](https://developer.okta.com/docs/api/resources/oidc#request-parameters).

 ##### Example

 ```javascript